farling42/fvtt-pdf-pager/README.md

 ## Utility Function

-A new function is available for modules to use which will open a PDF using a short-code defined for that specific PDF (e.g. "DMG" or "PHB").
+A function is available for modules to use which will open a PDF using a short-code defined for that specific PDF (e.g. "DMG" or "PHB").
 There are two optional parameters:

 - Specify a specific page within the PDF to open
 - Specify the UUID of an Actor or Item to display in the Form Fillable PDF